Skip to main content

 A plastic putty knife or grill scraper.
 Metal scrapers work but can scratch the porcelain coating on the drip tray.
 Plastic is gentler and does the job fine.

 Paper towels and food-safe degreaser.
-I use a mixture of dish soap and warm water in a spray bottle.
+A mixture of dish soap and warm water in a spray bottle works well.
 Specialized grill cleaners work too but are not necessary for routine maintenance.

 A bucket or disposable container for the grease catch.